nadaezzat-99/Medical-Transcriber-/README.md

 # Code Run
 uvicorn src.html:app --reload --port 8000
-## PS Make sure to be in the right directory 'FASTAPIwith-ASR-System'
+## PS Make sure to be in the right directory 'Medical-Transcriber'